alcadica/develop/README.md

 [![Get it on AppCenter](https://appcenter.elementary.io/badge.svg)](https://appcenter.elementary.io/com.github.alcadica.develop)

-Develop will be available soon(ish) from the elementary OS AppCenter.
+Develop is available on the elementary OS AppCenter.

 # Install it from source